-As a small business owner, you may be asking, "starting in 2014, do I have to provide health insurance to employees?"
+As a small business owner, you may be asking, "do I have to provide health insurance to employees?"
 No business has to offer health insurance.
 However, the Affordable Care Act includes a mandate for certain large employers (with over 50 full time equivalent employees) to either offer qualified and affordable health benefits, or pay a tax penalty.
 This is commonly referred to as the employer mandate, “play or pay” requirement, or employer shared responsibility.

 Note: The employer mandate and penalty has been postponed to 2015 for large employers with 100+ FTE employees.
 The employer mandate and penalty has been delayed to 2016 for employers with 50-99 FTE employees.

 It is important for your business to understand whether you are defined as an applicable large employer by the IRS, as the mandate and employer tax penalties only apply to your business if you are an applicable large employer.

 Less Than 50 Employees?
 No Mandate or Penalties

 For the majority of businesses this is a simple calculation.
 However, for businesses on the border with many part-time or seasonal employees, the calculation will be more in-depth.
 In general, if your business employed an average of 50 or more full-time equivalent (FTE) employees during the previous calendar year, you are considered an applicable large employer for the current year.

 First, a business is defined as an applicable large employer on a calendar-year basis.
 For example, you could be an applicable large employer in 2015, but not in 2014.
 Did your business employ 50 or more full-time employees on average during the preceding calendar year?
 If yes, then you are an applicable large employer for the current calendar year.

 Second, your business is NOT an applicable large employer if:

 You employed less than 50 full-time employees on average during the previous calendar year, or